Digital Transformation appears to be on everyone’s agenda, however, as we will demonstrate: most transformations are actually change-initiatives.

 How does this relate to robustness and resilience?

 ROBUSTNESS – Robustness, and Change go hand-in-hand.
-Both aim to fix or improve the past, making the operation more resistant to disruption.
+Both aim to fix or improve the present, making the operation more profitable and more resistant to disruption.
 However, robustness is not a long term strategy ─ eventually, your defenses will give way.

 A company needed to expand its assortment with product B, as requested by customers.
 However, their systems were optimized for product A. It took a lot of time and effort to keep product and customer data for the two products distinct.
 As a consequence, productivity took a hit, but customers were happy with the option to buy both products.
 Further expansion of the assortment, given the limitations of the system and the manpower needed to devise a work-a-round, would not be feasable.

 RESILIENCE – Resilience, on the other hand, relates to Transformation.
-Resilience means that you focus on investments that provide you with an ability to create the future with which to adapt to market circumstances.
-The above example of Netflix wasn’t merely an adaptation to Blockbuster competition: the company took a leap of faith, create a vision of a future of streaming videos to customers over the internet,
+Resilience means that you focus on investments that provide you with an ability to create the future.
+The above example of Netflix wasn’t simply a defense against Blockbuster competition: the company took a leap of faith, created a vision of a future, and followed through, discontinuing the revenue stream of Blockbuster.